What Makes Us Special

 Eventually, Wally occasionally needed someone to run Pro Tools in the main studio, was I interested?
 Heck yeah!
 A big console, 9 mics in the live room plus a booth, massive monitors in the soffits…nothing more fun in the world.
 Moving from the mic side of the glass to the console side was pure magic.
 And I was hooked.

 At first I did, indeed, just run Pro Tools for sessions.
 Weird to think that doing nothing but run Pro Tools was an actual thing back then, lol.
 But it was still new to a lot of the older engineers.
 I’d been working in Pro Tools, and before that Sound Tools, for several years, delivering score for TV.
 I knew it, and Mac computers, better than most of the recording engineers I spoke.
-So I ran Pro Tools and started to soak up everything they knew about the mic’ing talent, signal path, and the console itself.
+So I ran Pro Tools and started to soak up everything they knew about mic’ing talent, signal path, and the console itself.

 After awhile, I started running Pro Tools while also working the console.
 And mic’ing talent.
 And producing.
 I even started to get experience directing talent.
 All that good stuff.